 It’s about balance

-I want to be clear: images of smaller women are absolutely fine.
+I want to be clear: images of smaller people are absolutely fine.
 Plenty of people are naturally thin and their bodies are completely acceptable and lovable.
 The goal here is not to demonize small bodies; it is to make your image intake more balanced and representative of society as a whole.

-For a while you may even want to swing towards unbalanced (only looking at images of women your size and larger).
+For a while you may even want to swing towards unbalanced (only looking at images of people your size and larger).
 I found this very healing myself, but again, the idea is to develop an appreciation of all sizes and shapes of bodies, most of all yours.

-Where to find imagery of larger women
+Where to find imagery of larger people

 - My epic list of awesome fat people on Instagram